Skip to main content

 But two tasters ranked it fourth.
 Their comments: “Too strong,” “A bit overwhelming,” “I’d enjoy this in small amounts but wouldn’t eat a big piece.”

-This revealed something important: the “best” cheese is the cheese you enjoy, and some palates genuinely prefer milder, simpler flavors.
-The Gruyère was objectively the most complex cheese on the board—but complexity and enjoyment are not the same axis.
+This showed something important.
+The best cheese is the cheese you enjoy.
+Some people prefer milder, simpler flavors.
+Complexity and enjoyment are not the same thing.

 Surprise #4: The Brie divide